Tim Wilson (Australian politician): 2022 election campaign

+Post-parliamentary career

+In April 2023, Wilson stepped up to lay a wreath during an Anzac Day service in Beaumaris reserved for current Goldstein MP Daniel alongside a volunteer who had agreed to represent her.
+The volunteer was later filmed criticising Wilson for his actions calling them inappropriate.
+Daniel's office stated that a volunteer was sent to lay the wreath on her behalf and asked that community representatives be respected.
+Wilson defended his actions, saying he was asked to do so by an RSL staff member because Daniel was not in attendance.

+In March 2024, Wilson won the Liberal Party's preselection for the seat of Goldstein in the 2025 election.

+He went on to defeat incumbent Zoe Daniel (following a partial AEC recount), who had defeated him in 2022.
+He gained a swing of 3.85%.

 Political positions

-Climate and Environment
+Climate and environment

 Whilst Director of Climate Change Policy at the Institute of Public Affairs (IPA), Wilson argued against Australia being a party to the Kyoto Protocol and was against any government prices on carbon.
-Following the 2019 election win, Wilson endorsed the cuts under the Kyoto and Paris Agreement and claimed that the Liberal party would meet their targets, a reverse of their position prior to the election.
+Following the 2019 election win, Wilson endorsed the cuts under the Kyoto and Paris Agreement and claimed that the Liberal Party would meet their targets, a reverse of their position prior to the election.

 During Wilson's tenure as a policy director at the IPA, the group called for the closing of the Climate Change Authority, the ending of the Renewable Energy Target and defunding of the Australian Renewable Energy Agency and the Clean Energy Finance Corporation.

 Despite personally not expressing climate change denial, Wilson has endorsed people's right to express such views, and was opposed to universities preventing such views from being taught in their institutions.
-Wilson himself has explained that he has an "open mind" regarding the science behind climate change.
+Wilson himself explained that he has an "open mind" regarding the science behind climate change.

 LGBT issues

+Wilson is openly gay and has advocated for equality for same-sex relationships and marriage.

-Wilson defended the rights of religious groups to discriminate against LGBTI people.
+Wilson defended the rights of free speech in religious groups regarding LGBT people.
 He was praised by the Australian Christian Lobby for this stance.
 In 2022 he defended the free speech rights of Margaret Court who was accused of homophobic beliefs, and rejected the public calls to remove her name from Margaret Court Arena.

 Same-sex marriage

-Wilson had been a public advocate for same-sex marriage for more than a decade prior to its becoming legal in Australia.
+Wilson had been a public advocate for same-sex marriage for more than a decade prior to its becoming legally recognised in Australia.

-The Abbott Government in 2015 promised a public vote on same-sex marriage, which was remained the coalition policy for the Turnbull Government.
+The Abbott government in 2015 promised a public vote on same-sex marriage, which remained the Coalition policy for the Turnbull government.
 Following the 2016 federal election, Wilson supported the legislation for a public plebiscite on the basis that it was the fastest route to reform, although other advocates for the amendments to the law suggested the quickest and cheapest way was through a conscience vote on the floor of parliament.

-Wilson opposed efforts to block the Australian Marriage Law Postal Survey in the High Court and continued as a prominent Liberal campaigner for the 'YES' vote during the plebiscite process.
+Wilson opposed efforts to block the Australian Marriage Law Postal Survey in the High Court and continued as a prominent Liberal campaigner for the "yes" vote during the plebiscite process.